omindio/omind-backend/README.md

 - **bcryptjs**: used to hash passwords before we store them in our database
 - **body-parser**: used to parse incoming request bodies in a middleware
 - **express**: sits on top of Node to make the routing, request handling, and responding easier to write
-- **is-empty:** global function that will come in handy when we use validator
 - **jsonwebtoken**: used for authorization
 - **swagger-ui-express**: Adds middleware to your express app to serve the Swagger UI bound to your Swagger document.
 This acts as living documentation for your API hosted from within your app.
 - **swagger-jsdoc**: Generates swagger doc based on JSDoc comments in your code to keep a live and reusable OpenAPI (Swagger) specification.